LeoDev0/Mongo-API/README.md

 # Access
 $ cd mongo-api

-# Add the MongoDB connection string on
+# Add the MongoDB connection string at
 $ mongo-api/appsettings.json

 # Compile and run the project